johnrob1880/angular-audio-fx/README.md

-# audiofox
+# angular-audio-fx
-Web Audio Suite
+Suite of web audio controls for angular.